-The following is a guest post from Gary Dek at Gajizmo.
-If you’re interested in submitting a guest post, please consult the guest posting guidelines and contact me.
+The following is a contribution from Gary Dek at Gajizmo.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 Summer is here and most of you are just counting down the days to your awesome summer vacation in Europe, Latin America, the Caribbean or some exotic getaway.
 Vacations are meant to be fun and relaxing, but travelers should always take precautions to protect themselves and their property.
 The theft of your spending money and identification cards, including cash, credit cards, driver’s license, and passport, can quickly spoil all your fun and leave you scrambling to get money from home.
 Smart travelers know how to keep their money safe from pickpockets and thieves while enjoying their vacations.
 There are a number of options for safe travel, and using more than one is a way to insure you won’t lose all your money while you enjoy your vacation.